Blogs

 Adjusting to the Fourth Industrial Revolution

-How VISFO is reacting to the new normal, seeing opportunity to thrive and not just to survive.
+How VISFO is reacting to the new normal and seeing opportunity to thrive.

 By Molly Traviss

-Industry 4.0 was on the horizon long before the pandemic, with many companies anticipating a change, but that didn’t mean that the seemingly overnight upheaval of the working world wasn’t difficult.
-Working from home increased eight-fold in April 2020, affecting 43.1% of the UK workforce.
-This sudden change in reality catalysed the need for agile business, with companies forced to keep up.
+Industry 4.0 was on the horizon long before the pandemic with many companies anticipating a change – but that doesn’t mean that the seemingly overnight upheaval of the working world wasn’t a difficult transition.
+Working from home increased eight-fold in April 2020, accounting for 43.1% of the UK workforce.
+This sudden change in reality catalyzed the need for agile business, with companies forced to keep up.
 With an average increase of seven years in the rate at which companies have enhanced their digital offerings, COVID-19 tipped industry over the technological edge.

-For companies that had already started to accept the 4IR, the sudden arrival of a pandemic was the impetus for opportunity.
-Innovative businesses built upon substantial foundations and leveraged the change to their advantage.
+For companies that had already started to accept the transition, the sudden arrival of a pandemic was the impetus for change.
+Innovative businesses built upon substantial foundations and leveraged the evolving landscape to their advantage.
 Being adaptable fostered a resilience that made navigating this new reality much easier, meaning some companies didn’t just survive, they thrived.

 VISFO was one such company.
-Our team was quick to adapt, relishing the opportunity to be part of such a pivotal transformation.
-By utilising new digital offerings, we were able to upskill to meet the new demands of the tech space, arming us with a resilience that allowed us to double our workforce over the past two years.
+Our team were quick to adapt, relishing the opportunity to be part of such a pivotal transformation.
+By utilizing new digital offerings, we were able to upskill and meet the new demands of the tech space, arming ourselves with the resilience to double our workforce over the course of the year.

-It is not, however, solely the tech industry that is feeling the impact of the 4IR.
-All manner of businesses have been forced to swim – or sink.
-The historically cautious pharmaceutical (pharma) industry has not been able to deny that it is time for change, that there is a need to deliver solutions to critical problems in healthcare at a greater pace than ever before, and the 4IR has presented a unique opportunity to meet increasing demands while remaining at the cutting-edge.
+It was not, however, solely the tech industry that felt the impact of this revolution.
+All manner of businesses were forced to sink or swim.
+Historically cautious pharmaceutical (pharma) companies could not deny that it was time for change – with the need to deliver solutions at a greater pace than ever, 4IR was their opportunity to meet the increasing demands in the healthcare space and retain or build on their position in their respective fields.

-With new ways to access and analyse big data, engage with communities and cross-collaborate, it is time for pharma to think differently, which is where VISFO comes in.
-With roots firmly grounded in science and medicine, we are perfectly placed to serve the rapidly changing needs of pharma companies.
-Our team, consisting of everything from software engineers and designers to clinical experts and health economists, work to deliver data-driven insights enabling clients to act smarter, faster and in the modern patient’s best interest.
+Facing new ways to access and analyse big data, engage with communities and cross-collaborate, it was time for pharma to think differently – which is where VISFO came in.
+With roots firmly grounded in science and medicine, we were perfectly placed to serve the rapidly changing needs of pharma companies.
+Our team, consisting of everything from software engineers and designers to clinical experts and health economists, work to deliver data-driven insights enabling clients within pharma to act smarter, faster and always in the patient’s best interest.

-So how has VISFO adapted and what are some of the crucial factors that have led to our success in navigating the ‘new normal’?
+So how did VISFO adapt and what were some of the crucial factors that led to our success in navigating the ‘new normal’?

-The second ingredient: a willingness to be disruptive.
+The second, a willingness to be disruptive.
 At its core, disruptive thinking is thinking differently, which is at the heart of what we do.
-Investing in disruptive practices and being comfortable with the outcomes has proven instrumental to leveraging the opportunities of this revolution instead of falling victim to its challenges.
-Our diverse team can create innovative solutions enabling our clients to find more agile solutions and meet the healthcare needs of patients today.
+Investing in disruptive practice and being comfortable with its outcomes has proven instrumental to leveraging this revolution instead of falling victim to its challenges.
+Our diverse team can create innovative solutions enabling our clients to find more agile solutions and answer the unmet needs of patients.

 The next normal

-The past few years have created a very rare window of opportunity to reflect and redefine the kind of future we want not only as a business but as a group of individuals.
-Our vision has always been to make science personal, something the transformational power of the 4IR could make possible.
-With aims to modernise patient care and reduce health inequality at the core of this human-centric revolution, we are hugely excited to be part of a company who are utilising this progress to improve patient wellbeing.
+The past few years have created a very rare window of opportunity to reflect and redefine the kind of future we want not only as business but as a group of individuals.
+Our vision always has been to make science personal, something 41R has catalyzed and made a reality for patients through increased access to digital health, improved health outcomes, and reduced health inequalities.

-Individually, we are all enjoying a better work-life balance; less commute time, less stringent working environments and flexible hours.
-VISFO is determined to keep on moving forward; we have maintained a hybrid model, offering everything from regular on-site meetups to virtual hangouts, creating an inclusive and supportive workplace and delivering projects that really do make science, ever more personal.
+Individually, we all enjoy a better work-life balance; less commuting time, less stringent working environments, flexible hours as well as a fast-paced work environment that continues to stimulate and challenge us.
+VISFO is determined to keep moving forward – we have maintained our hybrid model, offering everything from regular on-site meetups to virtual hangouts, creating an inclusive and supportive workplace and enabling the delivery of projects that really do make science ever more personal.

 Blog author(s)